Tacoma family creates board game to tackle financial literacy

 And through this process, his sons got the message loud and clear.

-"I learend about fico scores, credit, stuff I didn't know before.
+"I learned about fico scores, credit, stuff I didn't know before.
 I also learned about business," said Andre.

 The Mosesly brothers will be selling Success Factors at Tacoma Farmers Markets this summer.
 You can also buy the game online.